CredentialsContainer.get()

 Optional-

-indicating whether the user will be required to log on for every visit to the website.
-Valid values are"silent"
+A string indicating whether the user will be required to login for every visit to a client app.
+The value can be one of the following:

 Optional-